-I have been involved in custom knives in one way or another for the last 30 years.
+I have been involved in custom knives in one way or another for the last 36 years.
 I have been a full time custom knife dealer since 1995.
 As with many of you, I started off as a user of custom knives.
 In 1983, I was a Second Lieutenant attending the Infantry Officers Basic Course at Fort Benning Georgia.
 I was headed to the 101st Airborne to assume command of a rifle platoon.
 Having witnessed several factory knives that failed, I turned to custom made knives in order to find one I could count on in the field.

 I spent 5 ½ years with the 101st at Ft.
 Campbell, KY.
 I traveled all over the world, operating in some of the harshest environments on the planet, carrying several knives to field test.
 This allowed me the opportunity to test different steels, handle materials, etc. In addition to our constant field time in and around Ft.
 Campbell, I was fortunate to attend Jungle School in Panama and Northern Warfare School in Alaska.
-While stationed in South Korea, my knives and I were tested again.
-The knives I carried definitely got a good work out when I was selected to attend SERE (Survival Escape Resistance and Evasion) training with personnel from the 1st Special Forces Group.

 In addition to my military training and experiences, I have trained in several different martial arts, achieved the Nationally Registered Emergency Medical Technician –Ambulance Certification, Emergency Rescue Technician and Vertical Rigging and Rescue Technician Certifications.
 I am a PADI Certified Advanced Open Water Scuba Diver with the majority of my experience in the Caribbean.

-After receiving this education, I decided to try my hand at designing.
-Generally, these projects were maker collaborations with my contribution being the addition of “design elements.”
-In 1997, Bob Neal and I introduced the custom knife world to something it had never seen before or since!
+1997 – 1999: Bob Neal and I introduced the custom knife world to something it had never seen before or since!
 LDC Custom Knives; which was comprised of 2 sets of 10 different folders and 1 set of 5 different fixed blades.
 What made these sets unique?
 Each knife in the set was made by a well-known custom knife maker and in order to get serial numbers 1 – 25 you had to buy the entire set.
 A total of 50 were made of each knife.
 The last set of knives featuring 5 fixed blades graced the May 1999 cover of Tactical Knives Magazine.
 LDC Custom Knives grew from listening to what the collectors wanted in a custom knife…not the so called “experts” who told us this concept would never work.

-In 2013, I had the honor of being nominated for the Blade Cutlery Hall of Fame!
+2013: I had the honor of being nominated for the Blade Cutlery Hall of Fame!
 I’m very grateful for this honor.

 Please feel free to contact me should you have any questions.
 I look forward to doing business with you in the near future.